jonathonklem/help.managememberships.com/docs/membership/members.md

   - **Texts**
     Shows text messages sent to the member
   - **Emails**
-    Displays emails that you have sent to the member
+    Displays emails that you have sent to the member, you can also send emails directly to individual members from here.
   - **Contact Information**
     Displays phone and address
   - **Check Ins**